Marc Canter: Career

 After college, Canter travelled to New York City to help his friends build a music studio called "Noise New York."
 During this time Canter learned about laserdiscs, laser light shows, NAPLPS, pro audio and video equipment, and a then-new technology called videodiscs.
 Canter has also worked as a taxi driver.

 Canter dropped out of graduate school to work for Bally-Midway, programming music and graphics for video games.
 He coded one of the earliest pieces of licensed music content ("Peter Gunn" for Spyhunter).

 Canter co-founded MacroMind in 1984, the company that later became Macromedia, and began developing for the newly launched Apple Macintosh.
 Canter launched MacroMind with the idea of it being a "software rock and roll band", and the company created the first multimedia player, the first cross-platform authoring system and the world's leading multimedia platform.
 Partly due to his work with the company, Canter is considered one of the founders of multimedia.
 In the 1990s, he was the chairman of virtual technology company Canter Technology.

 At MacroMind, Canter was involved in one of the first known cases of a virus being distributed via commercial software.
 According to the March 16, 1988 edition of the Toronto Star, several MacroMind products shipped with virus infected media.
 Analysis later revealed that Canter's computer was infected with the virus while he was working on training material for the software products.
 MacroMind and Canter moved to San Francisco, California, where the company received venture capital funding and was the third software-related investment of the firm Kleiner Perkins Caufield & Byers.
 To speed growth, Macromind engaged in a series of mergers and acquisitions in the late 1980s and early 1990s, renaming itself Macromedia in 1991.

 After leaving in 1991, Canter embarked on a number of online projects, including an online interactive band (the Mediaband), an online video series (the Marc Canter Show), and an online restaurant operating system, Mediabar.
 It was designed to be a waterhole for shared music experiences.
 Through the 1990s, Canter was a "fixture of the local tech scene", described as a technology provocateur and advocate, part of a social and business technology community that included Robert Scoble, Ron Conway, Dave Winer, Sean Parker, Mark Pincus, and Michael Arrington, among others.
-He was a major proponent of the CD-ROM being a vehicle for interactive video, serendipitously around the time Windows 95 operating system was released.
+He was a major proponent of the CD-ROM being a vehicle for interactive video, serendipitously around the time the Windows 95 operating system was released.